eldridgea/blog/content/post/mailbag.md

 ## Auto translation
 I have also been posting to RedNote where it's common to use Capcut to auto subtitle in English and auto-translate to create Mandarin subtitles.
-I have a hacky version of this script that offloads the translation part to a server I have at home with a GPU. he translation models should work on a CPU without being unbearably slow so I'm hoping to add that as a feature here too.
+I have a hacky version of this script that offloads the translation part to a server I have at home with a GPU.
+The translation models should work on a CPU without being unbearably slow so I'm hoping to add that as a feature here too.

 `Photo Credit: https://flickr.com/photos/8187511@N08/16164617516/`